-F90_CALLS_C is a directory which demonstrates how a FORTRAN90 program can call a C function in a way that is "guaranteed" to work; in other words, the procedure follows rules laid down by the FORTRAN standard, and does not depend on any special or peculiar features of the FORTRAN and C compilers used to compile the programs.
+F90_CALLS_C is a directory which demonstrates how a FORTRAN90 code can call a C function in a way that is "guaranteed" to work; in other words, the procedure follows rules laid down by the FORTRAN standard, and does not depend on any special or peculiar features of the FORTRAN and C compilers used to compile the codes.

-The KRONROD example presented here involves a FORTRAN90 main program and a library of 4 C routines.
-For comparison, you can also look at a directory where the same calculation is done with the main program and library routines written in the same language.
+The KRONROD example presented here involves a FORTRAN90 main code and a code of 4 C routines.
+For comparison, you can also look at a directory where the same calculation is done with the main code and code routines written in the same language.
 Simply go to the KRONROD directory for the language you are interested in.

-A FORTRAN90 program, subroutine, or function that will call a C function might try using the ISO C binding module.
-This was actually introduced as part of FORTRAN 2003, but your compiler may be willing to let your FORTRAN90 program access it.
+A FORTRAN90 code, subroutine, or function that will call a C function might try using the ISO C binding module.
+This was actually introduced as part of FORTRAN 2003, but your compiler may be willing to let your FORTRAN90 code access it.
 (If not, you might consider moving to FORTRAN 2003!).
 The ISO C bindings are made available by the statement:

 use iso_c_bindingYou can also use fussier versions of this statement, such as